M

 mien (noun)

 A person’s look or manner, especially one of a particular kind indicating their character or mood.
-(OD)
+(NOA)

 Air or bearing especially as expressive of attitude or personality; demeanor.
 (MW)